The right to believe, to worship and witness

 One fine upheld, another case dropped

-Jehovah Witness Andrei Kuzin, accused of holding unauthorised public activity by hosting a religious meeting at his home in Borisov on 20 December 2014, has failed to overturn a fine of 25 basic units or 3,750,000 Belarusian Roubles (1,850 Norwegian Kroner, 200 Euros or 250 US Dollars).
+Jehovah Witness Andrei Kuzin, accused of holding unauthorised public activity by hosting a religious meeting at his home in Borisov on 20 November 2014, has failed to overturn a fine of 25 base units or 3,750,000 Belarusian Roubles (1,850 Norwegian Kroner, 200 Euros or 250 US Dollars) handed down the following month.
 Judge Liliya Gurinovich of Minsk Regional Court rejected his appeal on 13 February.
 "It seemed that it was all already decided before the hearing," he complained to Forum 18 the same day.
 "The Judge didn't listen to me and everything was over very quickly."

 Kuzin is ready to take his case even to the Supreme Court.
 "Last time [in 2009] we won a lawsuit there and hopefully this time it will be the same, but you never know," he told Forum 18.

 Meanwhile, charges against a Hare Krishna devotee who was detained together with another devotee in Polotsk on 28 December 2014 were dropped at a court hearing on 11 January 2015.
 The court classified his actions as a misdemeanor.
 The devotee could not get to the hearing as he is based in Minsk, but was informed about the ruling by phone, the leader of Minsk's Hare Krishna community Sergei Malakhovsky told Forum 18 on 17 February.
 (END)